...less medical jargon in a 'Quick Glance' format!

 Ochronosisis a metabolic disorder in which homogentisic acid oxidase is absent.
 Therefore, homogentisic acid accumulates in cartilage and connective tissues.
 This deposition of dark pigment is known as ochronosis.

 Symptoms: The outward signs are the eye and the skin pigmentations, the genito-urinary calculi (stones) and especially the aortic valve).
 The symptoms mostly begin within the third or fourth decade.

-This is an autosomal recessive inherited disorder, which means that two abnormal genes (one from each parent) are needed to have the disease.
+Causes: This is an autosomal recessive inherited disorder, which means that two abnormal genes (one from each parent) are needed to have the disease.
 The defect causes the body not to produce enough of an enzyme called homogentisic acid oxidase.
 This enzyme normally breaks down a toxic by-product of tyrosine metabolism called homogentisic acid.
 Although some of this is excreted in urine, small amounts remain in the body and slowly and progressively get deposited in bones and cartilage where it turns into a pigmented polymeric material.

 It may also be caused by external agents.
 These may include: